Explain This Project

 React, Vue, Svelte, Next.js, Nuxt, Angular, Express, Fastify, NestJS, Vite, Webpack, Jest, Vitest, and more.

-Static analysis (without AI summary) works entirely offline — no account or API key required.
+Static analysis (without AI summary) works entirely offline.
+No account or API key required.

 The core analysis runs entirely on your machine.
 No source code is ever transmitted to any external service.

-in user settings, not workspace settings, to avoid committing itInstall from the VS Code Marketplace — free, open source, no account required for the core analysis.
+Install from the VS Code Marketplace.
+Free, open source, no account required for the core analysis.